yu-ming-Wang/RAG_Project/README.md

 3. **Medium Article Crawler:** I use the store cookies method to pass the anticrawler from the Medium website.
 We crawl 10 Articles. (etl_medium.py)
 4. **Youtube Video Crawler:** Use YouTube API to help me search relevant videos from domain and subdomain, and extract video information.
 We crawl 15 videos. (etl_youtube.py)
 5. **Links:** Contain all our source Links. (links.txt)
-6. **Demonstrate:** For Every crawler, we demonstrate one example.
+6. **Demonstrate:** For every crawler, we demonstrate one example.
 Download the notebook file to see the demonstrated result. (etl_demonstrate.ipynb)
 ---

 ## Featurization Pipelines Milestone